30.3. Use contrary to law

 It is a condition of registration that, in use, the cross device contained within the trade mark will be rendered in colours other than red on a white or silver background, or white or silver on a red background.

-• amending the representation of their trade mark (with the exception of International Registrations Designating Australia – see Part 60, 4.7.10 of the Manual) AND
+• amending the representation of their trade mark under the provisions of section 65 (with the exception of International Registrations Designating Australia – see Part 60 – 4.7.10 of the Manual);

-• agreeing to the condition of registration.
+• agreeing to the appropriate endorsement as a condition of registration.

-Although section 15(1)(d) of the Geneva Conventions Act 1957 refers specifically to the Swiss flag (heraldic emblem of Swiss confederation), in some cases, a ground for rejection under section 39(2) of the Trade Marks Act 1995 may also have to be considered.
-As the National flag of Switzerland is a flag that is protected under Article 6ter.
-Paragraph 3a) of Article 6ter of the Paris Convention indicates that formal notification is not necessary for protection to be accorded to the flags of countries of the Union (see Part 31.4.4 of the Manual).
-Therefore a section 39(2) ground for rejection may also be raised against a trade mark that contains a Swiss flag.
+The National flag of Switzerland is a flag that is protected under Article 6ter of the Paris Convention for the Protection of Industrial Property (Paris Convention).
+Paragraph 3(a) of Article 6ter of the Paris Convention indicates that formal notification is not necessary for protection to be accorded to the flags of countries of the Union (see Part 31.4.4 of the Manual).
+Therefore a section 39(2) ground for rejection may also be raised against a trade mark that contains a Swiss flag (see -9002582).

 3.5.3 Banking Act 1959 and Life Insurance Act 1995

-Sections 66, 66A and 66AA of the Banking Act and section 16E of the Life Insurance Act restrict the use of the following words, letter or expressions in relation to financial services:
+Sections 66, 66A and 66AA of the Banking Act 1959 and section 16E of the Life Insurance Act 1959 restrict the use of the following words, letter or expressions in relation to financial services:

 • ADI